resistancecovid-com/maker-listing/.github/ISSUE_TEMPLATE/1_add_data.md

 ---
 name: "Add a new entry"
 about: "Add a new entry in the list of data.
-Check [data/doc.md](data/doc.md) file before and you can also create a pull request with your point.
+Check [data/doc.md](data/doc.md) file before and you can also create a pull request with your point."
 ---

 ## Data to add